In general, a student must demonstrate and document that s/he meets all of the criteria in one of the following

 32. Is there a deadline for filing a residency petition?

-Yes, they should be filed before the first day of classes but petitions will be accepted until the 11th week of the semester for which you are applying for Residency.
+Yes, petitions will be accepted until the 11th week of the semester for which you are applying for Residency.
 If the petition is submitted after the 11th week, it will be considered for the next semester.
 Residency cannot be awarded retroactively.